tvast/NG2-CRUD-FAB-BUTTON/README.md

 # Hosted-angular-CRUD
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.1. and hiosted on heroku
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.1. and hosted on heroku

     Launch serviceWolf with node server.js in /serviceWOlf Launch imageAPI with npm start file upload express Launch dashboard with ng serve @root

-    go to https://stark-castle-98559.herokuapp.com/add > for add a wolf and add a sound too go to https://stark-castle-98559.herokuapp.com/  > see the wolfs go to https://stark-castle-98559.herokuapp.com/  > to see landing page
+    go to https://stark-castle-98559.herokuapp.com/add > for add a wolf and add a sound too go to https://stark-castle-98559.herokuapp.com/  > see the wolfs go to https://stark-castle-98559.herokuapp.com/home  > to see landing page

+Click on the FAB button at the bottom right to see the menu !

 # OTHER